Managing Pests on City Properties

 Complaints, comments, or concerns about pesticide use or pest problems on City properties can be registered directly with the relevant City department, or can be entered in our list.
 We will direct the issue to the appropriate City agency.

 Meetings: Watch this space for announcements of upcoming meetings and conferences.
-Other meeting information can be found here.

 - The SF IPM Program receives funding from SF Recreation and Parks, SF Department of Public Health, SF Department of Public Works, SF Public Utilities Commission, SF Municipal Transportation Agency, SF Port, and SF International Airport.